About

 This project’s hosting and some other infrastructural costs are funded by two non-profit organizations, SHPC and SHMHA.
 The University of West Georgia’s Annie Belle Weaver Special Collections at the Ingram Library and the Sacred Harp Museum at SHPC loaned volumes from their collections to Emory for digitization.
 Emory University’s Pitts Theology Library, ECDS and Emory Libraries contributed technical expertise, digitized pre-1995 minutes volumes, and supported the project’s file-sharing infrastructure.

-Laura Akerman, Melanie Albrecht, Mairye Bates, Cathryn Bearov, Kevin Beirne, Donna Bell, John Berendzen, Adam Berey, Stacey Berkheimer, Justin Bowen, Marie Brandis, Morgan Bunch, Steve Cackley, Leigh Cooper, Kate Coxon, Emily Crespo, Michele Cull, Thom Fahrbach, Bentley C. Fallis, Clarissa Fetrow, Ann Riley Gray, Merv Horst, Sarah Huckaby, Stephen Hutcheson, Robert Kelley, Jordan Lewis, Juergen Lohnert, Porter Lontz-Underhill, Nancy Brooke Mandel, Dorothea Maynard, Judy Mincey, Marian Mitchell, Angela Myers, Linda G. Ring, Michael Ruhl, Dawn Stanford, Melissa Stephenson, Mary Amelia Taylor, Tivey, Judy Van Duzer, and Micah John Walter.
+Laura Akerman, Melanie Albrecht, Mairye Bates, Kevin Beirne, John Berendzen, Adam Berey, Stacey Berkheimer, Justin Bowen, Marie Brandis, Morgan Bunch, Steve Cackley, Judy Caudle, Leigh Cooper, Kate Coxon, Emily Crespo, Clarisa Fetrwo, Ann Riley Gray, Carol Huang, Sarah Huckaby, Stephen Hutcheson, Robert Kelley, Nancy Mandel, Dorothea Maynard, Marian Mitchell, Angela Myers, Michael Ruhl, Dawn Stanford, Melissa Stephenson, Mary Amelia Taylor, Tivey, Judy Van Duzer, and Micah John Walter.

-• Allen Tullos, Wayne Morse Jr., Michael Page, Stephanie Bryan (ECDS)
+• Allen Tullos, Wayne Morse Jr. (retired), Chase Lovellette, Michael Page, Stephanie Bryan (ECDS)

-• Lars Meyer, Kyle Fenton, Bonnie Woolger (Emory Libraries Digitization Program)
+• Lars Meyer, Kyle Fenton, Bonnie Jean Woolger (Emory Libraries Digitization Program)

 • M. Patrick Graham (retired), Richard “Bo” Manly Adams Jr., Brandon Wason (Pitts Theology Library)

-• Shanee’ Murrain and Blynne Olivieri (Annie Belle Weaver Special Collections, University of West Georgia)
+• Shanee’ Murrain (now of DPLA), Blynne Olivieri (Annie Belle Weaver Special Collections, University of West Georgia)

 • Myrna Layton (Brigham Young University Library)